Having Trouble Getting Your Partner Pregnant (Male Infertility): What to Know

 -

-Seek support from a counselor or support group to talk about your concerns related to infertility.
+Get support from a counselor or support group.
 Couples counseling may be helpful for you and your partner.

 -